raspibolt/raspibolt/static-channel-backup.md

   * Click on "Settings", then "Deploy keys", then "Add deploy keys"
   * Type a title (e.g., "SCB")
   * In the "Key" box, copy/paste the string generated above starting (e.g. `ssh-rsa 5678efgh... lnd@raspibolt`)
-  * Tick the box "Allow write access" (it is needed to pushes changes to the GitHub repo)
+  * Tick the box "Allow write access" to enable this key to push changes to the repository
   * Click "Add key"

 * Set up global Git configuration values (the name and email are required but can be dummy values).
 Then, clone your newly created empty repository.
 Replace `YourUserName` with your own GitHub username.
 When prompted "Are you sure you want to continue connecting", type `yes` and press "Enter".